Horizon 8 Architecture

 By default, the Enrollment Servers use an Active/Failover method of load balancing.
 It is recommended to change this to round-robin when configuring two Enrollment Servers per pod to achieve high availability.

-Table 16: Strategy for Load Balancing Between the Enrollment Servers
+Table 15: Strategy for Load Balancing Between the Enrollment Servers

-Decision | The Connection Server was configured to load balance requests using round robin between the two Enrollment Servers. |
+The Connection Server was configured to load balance requests using round robin between the two Enrollment Servers.

-Justification | With two Enrollment Servers per pod, this is the recommendation when designing for availability. |
+With two Enrollment Servers per pod, this is the recommendation when designing for availability.

-True SSO Scalability
+True SSO scalability

 A single Enrollment Server can handle all the requests from a single Horizon pod.
 The constraining factor is usually the Certificate Authority (CA).
 A single CA can generate approximately 35 certificates per second.